 Chris was one of the children at the Watoto Wa Baraka orphanage with whom I have had the pleasure of meeting and sponsoring.
 He kept me informed about his activities and progress in school through written letters and drawings.
 Like other sponsored children, he felt a greater sense of security, cared for, and hopeful for his future.

 Fieldwork in Makuyu.
 The girl standing on the right suffered from an unknown mental condition.
 This instance called into question whether the medication prescribed to her was effective.
 The child in the orange shirt had AIDS and visibly open wounds on his head and toe.
 His mother died, and father had AIDS yet continued to work to support his family.

 Maasai villagers & mud hut homes in Nkoilale

 Visiting a primary school of girls in a local Maasai village in Nkoilale.
 View video here.
 Fellow women volunteers and I had the opportunity to introduce ourselves to the students and briefly share our own individual paths to our professional careers.

 Footage from the all-girls primary school in Kenya

 In support of the global water crisis effort and awareness, I participated with the non-profit organization, Well Aware, in the successful drilling of a well for a Maasai village in rural Namanga, Kenya.
 My photographs documenting the event were exhibited at the Nordic Hall, Scandinavian Living Center in Newton, Massachusetts.

-Having this new development in water resource allows children to travel less far to retrieve water and thus spending more time in school.
-New community projects will also be built around the water well to improve the area’s infrastructure.
+Having this new development in water resource meant less distance the children needed to travel to retrieve drinkable water on a daily basis, and thus spending more time in school.
+New community projects would be built around the water well to improve the area’s infrastructure.